-Discover the exhilaration of ascending the magnificent Aguja Guillaumet, one of Patagonia's most iconic peaks, alongside Indio, a certified mountain guide.
+Discover the exhilaration of climbing the magnificent Aguja Guillaumet, one of Patagonia's most iconic peaks and part of the Fitz Roy massif, alongside Indio, a certified mountain guide.
 With his expert guidance and support, you'll be well-equipped to reach the summit and experience the satisfaction of conquering this Patagonian icon.

 Private